docker/docs/docker-cloud/builds/automated-testing.md

 you do not need to enable Autobuilds to use `Autotest`.
 Autobuild is enabled per branch or tag, and you do not need to enable it at all.

-Only branches that are configured to use **Autobuild** will push images to the Docker repository, regardless of the Autotest settings.
+Only branches that are configured to use **Autobuild** push images to the Docker repository, regardless of the Autotest settings.

 1. Log in to Docker Cloud and select **Repositories** in the left navigation.